red/web-redlake/content/en/products/openme.md

     heading: "Messaging"
     content: "Because messages are more powerful than RPC calls.
 OpenME will allow sending messages that can be normal messages (chat-like) or trigger a workflow or task.
-Because it understands values like `#hashtags`, `@refs`, email addresses, urls, and more every message contains sematic information that you use to your advantage.
+Because it understands values like `#hashtags`, `@refs`, email addresses, urls, and more, every message contains sematic information that you can use to your advantage.
 A chat message like `Tell @Alice that issue #2038 is high priority` can easily update Alice's task list, whether it's in OpenME or via an API call to your existing system.
       "